 The collegiate church was hit by bombs in World War II and was badly damaged.
 During the reconstruction in 1950, the nave was reconstructed in a simplified way.

 The Stuttgart market hall is located on Karlsplatz, south of the Old Palace.
 Martin Elsässer won the architectural competition for the market hall in 1910.
 The reinforced concrete structure above the former vegetable market was opened in 1914.
 The goods were initially delivered via freight trams.
 The Stuttgart architect Martin Elsässer also built the wholesale market hall in Frankfurt am Main.
 In the market hall you will find exquisite products from the region and delicacies from all over the world.
 The culinary temple attracts many visitors and there are many restaurants and coffee houses in the adjacent Sporerstraße.

-The Neo-Gothic town hall built in 1905 was completely destroyed during the World War 2.
-In 1956 the New Town Hall was built according to the plans of the architects Hans Paul Schmohl and Paul Stohrer.
-In the 60 m high Rathausturm (tower) there is a bell-play.
-The modernist tower of the New Town Hall quickly became the landmark of Stuttgart.
+The neo-Gothic town hall from 1905 was completely destroyed in the Second World War.
+The New Town Hall was built in 1956 according to the plans of the architects Hans Paul Schmohl and Paul Stohrer.
+There is a carillon in the 60 m high tower.
+The modernist tower of the New Town Hall quickly became the symbol of Stuttgart.

 The "Karlshöhe" is a mountain on which the "Reinsburg" used to be, later on the hill was used as a quarry.
 A lime tree was planted here for King Karl I (Charles I) in 1864, since then the hill is called "Karlshoehe".
 From the 343 m high mountain you have a wonderful panorama over the Stuttgart city center.
 There is also a popular beer garden from which you can enjoy the view on the city.